civboot/civboot/README.md

     This would (primarily) compile to wasm.
 1.  (possibly) A fully functional language written in the above which compiles to wasm/wasi.
-1. A language with safety and runtime features similar to rust, who's compiler is written in Scheme or Clojure.
-Currently considering reimplementing [Carp](https://github.com/carp-lang/Carp) or maybe wheat/other could actually get to this point.
-This could emit wasm/wasi OR machine code and could be used to construct a stage1 OS.

 Items 4 and 5 are likely only possible if the hardware is sufficiently advanced.
 Therefore early focus should be on forth + wasm + wheat/other.
 Using